 A dead tooth is precisely what the name implies: a tooth that is no longer living.
 If you suspect you have one, it’s crucial to seek treatment immediately.

-Dr. Justin Harlow, your dentist in Steele Creek, has the following to say about what you should do if you have a dead tooth.
+Dr. Justin Harlow, your dentist in Steele Creek, has the following to say about what you should do if you have a dead or dying tooth.

 Definition of a Dead Tooth